Steve's been an online music writer for seven years and has personal experience maintaining social media accounts for musicians.

 The music is composed by industry veteran T Bone Burnett, among many other various skilled songwriters.
 Musical performances by Colin Farrell, Robert Duvall, Waylon Jennings and Lightnin' Hopkins add to the charm of this heartwarming film.

-Academy Award winner Tom Hanks wrote, directed and starred in this fictional tale of a Beatles-esque band that rose to quick success in 1964 with a catchy, one-hit-wonder song.
-The film (also starring Aerosmilth front man's daughter Liv Tyler), grossed over 34 million dollars worldwide, and even spawned a Billboard hit - reaching #41 on the Hot 100 with the title track.
+Academy Award winner Tom Hanks wrote, directed, and starred in this fictional tale of a Beatles-esque band that rose to quick success in 1964 with a catchy, one-hit-wonder song.
+The film (also starring Aerosmith front man's daughter Liv Tyler), grossed over 34 million dollars worldwide, and even spawned a Billboard hit - reaching #41 on the Hot 100 with the title track.

 Actor Johnathon Schaech as the lead singer of The Wonders didn't actually sing on any of the faux band's tunes in the film, but rather, lip-synced to Candy Butchers' vocalist Mike Viola's recorded tracks.
 Another interesting note is that the bass player is never given a character name in the movie, and referred to in the credits as T.B Player.
 Strange.
 I thought that bass players ruled?